janux/janux-auth-angular-seed/README.md

 email to pparavicini@janux.org, and come back soon.

-**Intalation.**
+**How to install the project.**

 This project depends on janux-persist , janux-people and janux-authorize.
 You need to provide the references inside the directory `server/vendor`.

 Then, you just need to call `npm install` in the project root directory.
-This commands prepare the project for both server and client.
+This command prepare the project for both the server module and client module.